GuloHui/csst-ifs-elfo/docs/source/Selection.rst

 initial velocity map is within the range of ``f1*sigma0``, and the velocity broadening of the :math:`\text{H}\alpha` narrow component is less than ``f2*sigma0``, it is selected; otherwise, it is excluded.
 Here, ``f1`` and ``f2`` are user-defined parameters.
-If multiple results are selected for a single pixel, the one with the smallest sum of absolute differences from the surrounding results, i.e., the one with the most continuous fitting, is automatically chosen."
+If multiple results are selected for a single pixel, the one with the smallest sum of absolute differences from the surrounding results, i.e., the one with the most continuous fitting, is automatically chosen.

 Fill Missing Point